Asian Recipes/ Breakfast/ Japanese/ Recipes

 Recipe Notes

-• Heat – Cooking on medium low gives plenty of time for the pancakes to rise and cook through without risk of burning.
+• Avoid Burning – Cooking on medium low gives plenty of time for the pancakes to rise and cook through without risk of burning.

-• Shape – Cook one pancake at a time for nice even circles.
+• Pancake Shapes – Cook one pancake at a time for nice even circles.
 Cook multiple pancakes at a time if you don’t care about the shape and just want delicious(ly wonky) pancakes faster – this is what we usually do!

 Nutrition